Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off problem for symmetric rendez-vous protocols with a leader

-For each $0 \le j \le n-1$, the rules for the leader at the state $p_j$ are given by the gadget in Figure~\ref{fig:gadget-leader}.
-Intuitively, if the leader decides to move to $\top_{j+1}$ (resp. $\bot_{j+1}$) then she has decided to set the variable $x_{j+1}$ to true (resp. false).
-Hence, upon moving to $\top_{j+1}$ (resp. $\bot_{j+1}$), the leader tries to transmit the clauses which have become true by setting $x_{j+1}$ to true (resp. false).
+\paragraph*{Rules of the leader protocol. } For each $0 \le j \le n-1$, the rules for the leader at the state $p_j$ are given by the gadget in Figure~\ref{fig:gadget-leader}.
+Intuitively, if the leader decides to move to $\top_{j+1}$ (resp.\ $\bot_{j+1}$) then she has decided to set the variable $x_{j+1}$ in the formula $\varphi$ to true (resp.\ false).
+Hence, upon moving to $\top_{j+1}$ (resp.\ $\bot_{j+1}$), the leader tries to let the followers know of the clauses which become true because of setting $x_{j+1}$ to true (resp.\ false).